-- when a person requests a revaluation of one or more of their market linked managed investments or listed securities, and
+- when a person requests a revaluation of 1 or more of their market linked managed investments or listed securities, and

-- after a notifiable event that affects one or more of the person's market linked managed investments or listed securities.
+- after a notifiable event that affects 1 or more of the person's market linked managed investments or listed securities.

-When one or more of a person's market linked managed investments and listed securities are revalued, all of the person's market linked managed investments and shares are revalued using the latest prices.
+When 1 or more of a person's market linked managed investments and listed securities are revalued, all of the person's market linked managed investments and shares are revalued using the latest prices.

 Explanation: This ensures that deeming is applied to the current market value of all financial investments.

 Example: If a person advises that they have sold some shares, all of the person's market linked managed investments and listed securities are updated using the latest prices.

 Note: An additional revaluation occurred in November 2008, during the global financial crisis.